imagej/imagej.github.io/_pages/help/editing/pitfalls.md

 ---
-title: Editing the Wiki - Formatting Pitfalls
+title: Formatting Pitfalls
 section: Help:Editing the Wiki
+nav-links: true
 ---

 This page covers pitfalls to be aware of when writing content for the site.